 That figure was published in an opinion piece in The New York Times written by Ben Miller, senior director for post-secondary education at the left-leaning Center for American Progress.
 Miller submitted a request under the Freedom of Information Act in January of 2018, and found that the default rates reported by the Department of Education may underestimate the severity of what students are facing.

 Historically, the Department of Education has only reported the default rates of students three years after graduation, which was just over 10% in 2015.
 These figures are significant — by comparison, three-year credit card default rates are under 1% — but not surprising.

 According to the Federal Reserve, in 2017, 20% of those with student loans were behind on their payments, up from 18% in 2015 and 19% in 2016.

 The Fed reports that delinquency rates decrease with each level of educational attainment: More than 30% of student loan borrowers with less than an associate's degree are behind on their payments, 25% of those with an associate's degree are behind, 11% of those with a bachelor's degree are behind and 5% of those with a graduate degree are behind.

-But when Miller looked at information on students loan borrowers six years after graduation, he found that 15.5 percent were in default, 4.8 percent were more than 90 days late on their payments and 10.2 percent were not making payments on their loans at all.
+But when Miller looked at information on students loan borrowers six years after graduation, he found that 15.5% were in default, 4.8% were more than 90 days late on their payments and 10.2% were not making payments on their loans at all.

-"Official statistics present a relatively rosy picture of student debt," he tellsCNBC Make It over email.
+"Official statistics present a relatively rosy picture of student debt," he told CNBC Make It via email.
 "But looking at outcomes over more time and in greater detail shows that hundreds of thousands more borrowers from each cohort face troubles repaying.
 That both shows student debt outcomes are worse than we thought, but also that the system created by Congress to hold schools accountable if too many borrowers struggle, is failing."